nih-fmrif/NIMH_repro_2017_03/_episodes/04-built-in.md

 *   Look more closely at the error message:

 ~~~
-print("hello world"
+# use a multiline expression by pressing ctrl + enter after each line
+age = 52
+print( age
+# execute the multiline expression using shift + enter
 ~~~
 {: .python}
 ~~~
+  print( age # in ipython we must execute this command using shift + enter

-  File "<ipython-input-6-d1cc229bf815>", line 1
+  File "<ipython-input-408-c217d1563eb4>", line 2
-    print ("hello world"
+    print( age # in ipython we must execute this command using shift + enter
                                                                             ^
 SyntaxError: unexpected EOF while parsing
 ~~~
 {: .error}

-*   The message indicates a problem on first line of the input ("line 1").
+*   The message indicates a problem on first line of the input ("line 2").
-    *   In this case the "ipython-input" section of the file name tells us that we are working with input into IPython, the Python interpreter used by the Jupyter Notebook.
+    *   In this case the "ipython-input" section of the file name tells us that we are working with input into IPython.
-*   The `-6-` part of the filename indicates that the error occurred in cell 6 of our Notebook.
 *   Next is the problematic line of code, indicating the problem with a `^` pointer.